huggingface/hub-docs/docs/hub/models-gated.md

 The base URL for the HTTP endpoints above is `https://huggingface.co`.

 Those endpoints are not officially supported in `huggingface_hub` or `huggingface.js` yet but [this code snippet](https://github.com/huggingface/huggingface_hub/issues/1535#issuecomment-1614693412) (in Python) might help you getting started.
+NEW!
+There's an [open PR](https://github.com/huggingface/huggingface_hub/pull/1905) in `huggingface_hub` to add official support from our Python library.

 ### Download access report